 Rob was appointed as NHS Digital's Deputy Chief Executive in August 2017, after serving as Interim Chief Executive in early 2017 and Chief Operating Officer since April 2016.
+He was awarded the CBE for his services to Health and Social Care in 2018.

 In 2009, he became Director of the then Technical Assurance Group and in 2012 he also took over management of Technical Architecture and Infrastructure.